kalebBd/challenge-1/src/ros_assignment/README.txt

 #3.
 Communicate messages between ROS and blender.
 # Run blender controlled turtle by typing the following command
 roslaunch ros_assignment blender.launch
+# Then open blender file from terminal by typing the following command
+blender ros_blender.blend
+# NOTE that you are in the nodes directory.

 #4.
 Make the second turtle follow or chase the first one using PID motion.
 # Run chasing turtle simulation by typing the following command